LOUDO56/LOUDO56/README.md

 - Vue
 - Node.JS

-And recently those Frameworks:
+And those Frameworks:
 - NextJS
 - Symfony

-Other languages I also know:
+Other languages I also know and learn:
 - Python
 - C#
 - Java